-2.2.13 NOIRLab Alcea Risk Tool
+2.2.14 NOIRLab Alcea Risk Tool

-The Rubin Observatory is required to include risks, opportunities and mitigations in the NOIR-Lab managed risk management software tool, Alcea Tracking Solutions software https:// noirlab.alceatech.com/.
+The Rubin Observatory is required to include risks, opportunities and mitigations in the NOIR-Lab managed risk management software tool, Alcea Tracking Solutions software https://noirlab.alceatech.com/.
 The Rubin Observatory information is exported and archived in GitHub by operations staff, and a user guide for the Rubin Observatory is available at .
 Access will be limited to those using the tool directly and designees.
 Given the limited access, the project expects to use Jira for detailed planning and analysis.

-It is recommended the project should confirm that the normative source of information for risk, opportunities and mitigations will be Jira.
+The project should confirm that the normative source for information for risk, opportunities and mitigations will be Jira.
 Assuming Jira will be used, the type or criteria of risks, opportunities and mitigations required to be included in the Alcea Risk Tool must be defined and agreed upon between the project and NOIRLab.
-Additionally, it is recommended that a workflow, method and/or software is used to ensure information is consistently synced at an agreed upon frequency.
+Additionally, a workflow, method and/or software must be developed by the project to ensure information is consistently synced at an agreed upon frequency.